Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 Types of skin cancer

-Rare types of skin cancers include Merkel cell carcinoma and angiosarcoma but are treated differently from BCC and SCC.
+Rare types of non-melanoma skin cancer include Merkel cell carcinoma and angiosarcoma.
+They are treated differently from BCC and SCC.
 Call Cancer Council 13 11 20 to find out more about rarer skin cancers.

 For more information about melanoma please refer to the Melanoma page.